 Epilepsy, the most common chronic neurological disorder that can be cured for some people, is a condition that causes the brain to produce sudden bursts of electrical energy that disrupt other brain functions.
 These bursts may affect a person´s consciousness, bodily movements or sensations for one to three minutes and are referred to as seizures or episodes.

 In the epilepsy monitoring unit, a patient is connected to an electroencephalograph (EEG) machine via dozens of tiny wires that are taped to the head.
 Here, our neurologists record continuous brain wave activity with simultaneous video recording.
 Brain waves during or between seizures may show special patterns, which help the doctor decide whether or not someone has epilepsy.
 Sometimes, a seizure can be induced if it is known what type of stimulus causes it, for example, music or loud noises.

 Although there is currently no cure for epilepsy, the condition may be treated with medications, special diets, brain surgery, or an implanted device programmed to control seizures.
 Upon completion of the diagnostic process in the epilepsy monitoring unit, our neurologists can ascertain the presence of epilepsy 95 percent of the time.
-Once the correct diagnosis is made, the physician will determine the appropriate intervention, including medication management and surgery options.
+Once the correct diagnosis is made, the physician will determine the appropriate intervention.
 About 25 percent of those evaluated in the unit are potential candidates for surgery, which can be successful 65 to 90 percent of the time.

 Eduardo Locatelli, MD, MPH, Neurology, serves as the Medical Director of our Epilepsy Monitoring Unit.
 Along with Neurologists Jennifer Carrasquillo, MD, and Carolina Valdes, MD, our team of technicians and office staff are specifically trained to work with patients who suffer from epilepsy and disorders that cause seizures.
 The combination of our leading-edge technology, clinical experts, 24/7 access to services, our team´s passion for science and compassion for the patient´s well-being makes the Epilepsy Monitoring Unit at Holy Cross Hospital the epilepsy center of choice in Broward County.